 Adipose-derived stem cells have been found to accelerate wound healing release the factor: VEGF to trigger the formation of new blood vessels at wounds.
 The proliferation of human dermal fibroblasts and the synthesis of collagen involved in wound healing were caused by adipose stem cells showing the potential of these stem cells in healing (Dehkordi et al, 2019).

-Similarly, the treatment of diabetic ulcers with umbilical cord-derived mesenchymal stem cells increased the levels of glycosaminoglycans and collagen associated with wound healing (Jung et al, 2018).
+Similarly, the treatment of diabetic ulcers with human umbilical cord derived mesenchymal stem cells increased the levels of glycosaminoglycans and collagen associated with wound healing (Jung et al, 2018).

-The use of stem cells shows promise in the treatment of wounds and healing to help realize the dream of getting perfect skin post-wounds.
+The use of stem cells shows promise in the treatment of wounds and to heal scars to help realize the dream of getting perfect skin post-wounds.

 Jones, R.E., Foster, D.S., Hu, M.S. and Longaker, M.T.
 (2019) Wound healing and fibrosis: current stem cell therapies.
 Transfusion, 59: 884-892. doi:10.1111/trf.14836.